quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {
     stream_id:uint64,
-    length?:uint64, // payload byte length of the frame frame:HTTP3Frame, // see appendix for the definitions,
+    length?:uint64, // payload byte length of the frame frame:HTTP3Frame, // see definitions in appendix

     raw?:RawInfo
 }